ConservationInternational/trends.earth/README.md

 pip install pavement
 ```

-Before installing the plugin, several external dependencies must be installed.
-The `paver setup` task will handle this.
-On Windows, use the below code in a
-command window to run the setup task with `pavement`.
-Note that if you
+Now run the setup task with `pavement` to pull in the external dependencies
-installed the OpenSSL headers to a different folder, you will need to change
-the below commands accordingly.
+needed for the project:

 ```
-set LIB=C:\openssl-win64-2010\lib;%LIB%
-set INCLUDE=C:\openssl-win64-2010\include;%INCLUDE%
 paver setup
 ```